-As the result of our due diligence efforts, we have gathered 294 names of potential, upstream SORs from our immediate suppliers.
-Using RMI's Smelter Database, we determined that 274 fit the RMAP's definition of a legitimate SOR that is subsequently eligible for audit.
-Among these 274 SORs, 254 were listed in RMI's Smelter Database as (a) conformant with the RMAP standard, (b) actively engaged in the RMAP, or (c) in communication with RMAP but not yet active.
+As the result of our due diligence efforts, we have gathered 331 names of potential, upstream SORs from our immediate suppliers.
+Using RMI's Conformant and Active Smelter & Refiner databases, we determined that out of the 331 SORs, there are 223 smelters and refiners that have successfully completed an assessment against the applicable RMAP standard or an equivalent cross-recognized assessment.
+Additionally, there are 10 smelters and refiners that have committed to undergo an RMAP assessment, completed the relevant documents, and scheduled the on-site assessment (these may be in the pre-assessment, assessment, or corrective-action phases of the assessment).
 Many of our suppliers reported smelter information at the company level rather than limiting their response to smelters affiliated with products sold to Inseego.
 As a result, some SORs reported may not be affiliated with our products.